 Starting a Business is Less Risky than it Seems

 Entrepreneurship used to be a dream that was spawned out of a midlife crisis.
 But the Entrepreneurship bug is not something that hits in middle age anymore.
 Today, many people are starting their businesses when they are under 34 and if they are doing it so can you.
+A lot of the time, you don’t even need that many resources to build a successful start-up.
+As long as you have determination, passion, and a good internet connection, you can start a business.
+Everything’s online nowadays, even investors, so it’s important to be able to reach the right people.
+Even the best suddenlink internet plans are very affordable!
+Great for those entrepreneurs with limited start-up funds.
 To understand why starting a business is less risky than you might think, we have to go over the terrible advice out there first.

 Terrible Advice 1#: You Will Not Make Enough Money

 Insane.
 Who is making enough money at anything new?
 Not a single person I bet.
 The few who are bringing in six figures at the beginning probably spent six figures on grad school and are paying it back with a big fat interest charge on top.
 So the fatalists, who say you will not make enough money is telling you to never switch careers, never risk being a beginner, never bet on yourself.
 This approach will put you in a rut.